 Workshops and Classes

-Learn a new skill and meet like-minded people at the nation’s leading maritime museum.
-Mystic Seaport offers a wide range of hands-on classes and workshops for adult students year-round, including:
+Learn a new skill at the nation’s leading maritime museum.
+Mystic Seaport offers a wide range of classes and workshops for adults year-round, including:

 Boat Building and Design

 Gain hands-on experience in nearly every phase of designing, constructing, and maintaining a traditional boat.
 Classes include Introduction to Half-Model Construction, Traditional Boatbuilding, and Varnishing Techniques for Traditional Boats.
 Please check the calendar for current offerings.

 The Treworgy Planetarium offers daily programs to acquaint Museum visitors with the stars, planets, and constellations of the nighttime sky.
 These programs help visitors understand how mariners use the sun and stars to determine directions and position at sea.
 In addition, the Planetarium offers a variety of classes including coastal and celestial navigation and GPS workshops for both adults and youths.
 Please check the calendar for current offerings.

 Sharpen your sea music skills through musical instruction and hands-on work experience aboard the Museum’s historic vessels.
 Step inside the 1768 Buckingham-Hall House and learn the art of open-hearth cooking as knowledgeable cooks guide you through the preparation of a traditional 19th-century meal.
 Refine your artistic technique at the Maritime Gallery while watching award-winning artists demonstrate their craft.
 Please check the calendar for current offerings.

 The American Boat & Yacht Council (ABYC) offers a variety of courses at Mystic Seaport.
 Classes are held at the Museum, but you must register directly with ABYC.
 For more information and to register, visit www.abycinc.org or call 410.990.4460.
 For the entire listing of courses, visit the ABYC calendar.